MileHacker Logo

 • Officers may ask about visit purpose, duration, and onward travel.

-• Passport stamped upon entry and exit.
+• Passport stamped on entering and exit.

 Health Requirements